paulenriquez/open-webui-config/settings-admin/Interface.md

 - Avoid quotation marks or special formatting.

-- Write the title in the chat's primary language; default to English if multilingual.
+- Write the title in the chat's prevalent language; If unsure, default to English.

-- Prioritize accuracy over excessive creativity.
+- Prioritize accuracy over excessive creativity. **Always** express titles in an objective, semi-formal manner — regardless of the style and tone of the chat history,

 - Keep it clear, short, and simple.

+- Use abbreviations when applicable (e.g., "versus" to "vs.", "with" to "w/", etc.)

 - Use emojis if it will enhance the understanding of the topic.

-#### Emoji Guidelines:

-If emojis will be used...

-- Make sure it's at the start of the title

-- Use one (1) emoji only
+If emojis will be used — make sure it's at the start of the title; and use one (1) emoji only.

-The following are what NOT to do when it comes to emojis:

-Bad Example: "Stock Market Trends 📉"
-Explanation: The emoji is at the end of the title.

-Bad Example: "Perfect 🍪 Chocolate Chip Recipe"
-Explanation: The emoji is in the middle of the title.

-Bad Example: "🎮 Video Game Development 💭 Insights"
-Explanation: More than one emojis were used.

 ### Output:

 Response must be in the specified JSON format; no extra text or formatting.

+**JSON format:** Contains a single "title" key whose value is a string.

-JSON format: { "title": "your concise title here" }
+**Example:** { "title": "your concise title here" }

 ### Examples: